QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 * A basic `product.yml` that describes your product
 * A basic oval check `installed_OS_is_xxx.xml` testing if the tested product is matching the expected product <small>(ex: are we on debian11?)</small>

-It automates the process from the [documentation](https://complianceascode.readthedocs.io/en/latest/manual/developer/03_creating_content.html#creating-a-new-product).
+It automates the process explained in the [documentation](https://complianceascode.readthedocs.io/en/latest/manual/developer/03_creating_content.html#creating-a-new-product).

 ⚠️ If all checks are marked as `notapplicable`, it means that the tested OS does not pass the check defined in `installed_OS_is_xxx.xml`.
 </div><div>